Where is Mount Everest Located?

 Mount Everest History: The climbing history of Mount Everest is marked by a progression of attempts and successes, culminating in the first documented summit in 1953 by Edmund Hillary and Tenzing Norgay.
 Before this, there were numerous British expeditions, notably those in 1921, 1922, and 1924, attempting the North Ridge route.
 The 1924 expedition, involving George Mallory and Andrew Irvine, is shrouded in mystery regarding their potential summit, raising questions about whether they were the first to reach the top.

-Climbing Routes: Mount Everest has two main climbing routes: the South Col Route (Nepal) and the North Col Route (Tibet).
+Climbing Routes: Mount Everest has two main climbing routes: the South Col Route (Nepal South Base Camp) and the North Col Route (Tibet).
 The South Col Route, also known as the Southeast Ridge route, is the most popular and well-supported route.
 It starts from Nepal, passes through the Khumbu Icefall, and eventually reaches the summit via the Southeast Ridge.
-The North Col Route, on the other hand, begins in Tibet and is considered more remote and wind-exposed.
+The North face, on the other hand, begins in Tibet and is considered more remote and wind-exposed.

 Weather: Subject to extreme cold, strong winds, and rapidly changing conditions.
 While challenging, it is often less consistently harsh or unpredictable than K2's weather.